x-rune-x/rosalind/README.md

-# Rosalind repository
+# Finding a motif in DNA

-This stores code for various problems found on the Rosalind.com bioinformatics website.
+This stores code for the SUBS problem on the bioinformatics website Rosalind.com